-This paper analyzes the mean absolute error (MAE) of the estimator \eqref{eq: hat p N-1 n-1}, for $\nnum \geq 2$.
-Although the MAE is less often used than the MSE, it is a more natural error measure, and has several advantages \cite{Blyth80} \cite{Gorard05}.
+This letter analyzes the mean absolute error (MAE) of the estimator \eqref{eq: hat p N-1 n-1}, for $\nnum \geq 2$.
+Compared to the MSE, the MAE is a more natural error measure, and has several advantages \cite{Blyth80} \cite{Gorard05}.
 It is simpler, it has a clearer meaning, and it is less sensitive to outlying values.
-Apparently, its lack of use is in large part motivated by the analytical difficulty associated to the absolute value \cite{Blyth80} \cite{Gorard05} \cite{Bar-Lev99}.
+Apparently, its lack of use is in large part motivated by the analytical difficulty associated with the absolute value \cite{Blyth80} \cite{Gorard05} \cite{Bar-Lev99}.